JananiMoly/NLP-Projects/README.md

 Topic Modeling is a technique used to extract information from a huge text corpus and classify them into relevant topics.
 There are no pre-defined examples to input-output mapping and hence I've used unsupervised machine learning techiques to create the model.
 There occur various methods to topic modeling.
 But in my code, I have applied the NMF and SVD technique to convert the tfidf and count vectorizer generated input vectors to matrices.
-I've also compared the SVD approach to that NMF to gauge which one is computationally expensive.
+I've also compared the SVD approach to NMF to gauge which one is computationally expensive.

 Steps to approaching the topic modeling problem using Count Vectorize and SVD approach: